 Quality label products continue to increase in Europe and Italy

-Constant and significant growth in the PDO and PGI market continues to be recorded in Europe, with particular reference to Italy.DUBAI, UNITED ARABIAN EMIRATES, January 24, 2024 /EINPresswire.com/ -- European quality marks such as Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI) represent not only an acknowledgement of the quality and authenticity of products, but also a strong point for the protection of regional food and wine traditions.
+Constant and significant growth in the PDO and PGI market continues to be recorded in Europe, with particular reference to Italy.NEW YORK, US, January 25, 2024 /EINPresswire.com/ -- European quality marks such as Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI) represent not only an acknowledgement of the quality and authenticity of products, but also a strong point for the protection of regional food and wine traditions.

 The increase in PDOs and PGIs testifies a strong link between producers and territory, affirming the desire to preserve and enhance local peculiarities.
 In a context in which consumers' awareness of the provenance and quality of food is constantly growing, PDOs and PGIs are fundamental tools for guaranteeing transparency and food safety.